 If your child is under the age of 18 and charged with a crime, it can be a parent’s worst nightmare.
 What will happen to them?
 Will they have a lifelong criminal record that impacts their future?
 Will they be charged as an adult?

-When your child has gotten into trouble with the law, the first thing a worried parent should do is contact a Tampa juvenile defense lawyer who will protect that child’s rights and fight to prevent a mistake from limiting their education and employment prospects.
-At Sulte Law Firm, we know what you’re going through and will provide experienced and compassionate representation.
+When your child has gotten into trouble with the law, the first thing a worried parent should do is contact a Tampa juvenile defense attorney who will protect that child’s rights and fight to prevent a mistake from limiting their education and employment prospects.
+At Sulte Law Firm, our juvenile defense attorney knows what you’re going through and will provide experienced and compassionate representation.

 The Florida Juvenile Justice System Explained